oylb/hello-word/README.md

 # hello-word
-my first project in Github
+hi,this is my first project in Github, thanks for your attention